 PART E: CONDITIONS APPLYING TO WATER USE AND MANAGEMENT

-The Licensee shall obtain fresh Water for domestic camp use from Windy Lake designated using the designated fresh Water Intake at Monitoring Program Station ST-7a, with the volume not exceeding forty-three thousand eight hundred (43,800) cubic metres per year.
-The Licensee shall obtain fresh Water for mining, milling, and associated industrial uses from Doris Lake using the designated fresh Water Intake at Monitoring Program Station ST-7, with the volume not exceeding one million nine hundred thirty thousand (1,930,000) cubic metres per year.
+The Licensee shall obtain fresh Water from Doris Lake, Windy Lake, and Patch Lake for domestic camp use, mining, milling, and associated industrial uses.
 Drill Water may also be obtained from locations proximal to the drilling targets.
-Water for winter ice road construction may be obtained from proximal sources and shall not exceed sixty thousand (60,000) cubic metres per year.
+Water for winter ice road construction may be obtained from proximal sources.

-The total volume of Water use from all sources and for all purposes shall not exceed two million thirty-three thousand eight hundred (2,033,800) cubic metres per year.
+The total volume of Water use from all sources and for all purposes shall not exceed two million nine hundred sixteen thousand eight hundred fifty-five (2,916,855) cubic metres per year.

-The Licensee shall implement the Plan entitled "Hope Bay Project Doris - Madrid Water Management Plan" as approved by the Board.
+The Licensee shall implement the Plan entitled Doris - Madrid Water Management Plan as approved by the Board.
 The Plan shall be reviewed annually in order to capture any revisions or updates necessary to adapt to changing circumstances.

 The Licensee shall update the Water and Load Balance Model within two years after initial processing of Madrid Ore and two years before closure.

-The Licensee shall implement the Plan entitled Hope Bay Project Groundwater Management Plan as approved by the Board.
+The Licensee shall implement the Plan entitled Groundwater Management Plan as approved by the Board.
 The Plan shall be reviewed annually in order to capture any revisions or updates necessary to adapt to changing circumstances regarding groundwater inflows and discharge rates.

-The Licensee shall maximize to the greatest practical extent, the use of reclaim Water from the Tailings Impoundment Area for use in the mill.
+The Licensee shall maximize to the greatest practical extent, the use of Reclaim Water from the Tailings Impoundment Area for use in the mill.

 The Licensee shall not use streams as a Water source unless authorized and approved by the Board in writing.

-The Licensee shall maintain the fresh Water Intake Facilities at Doris Lake and Windy Lake to the satisfaction of the Inspector.
+The Licensee shall maintain the fresh Water Intake Facilities to the satisfaction of the Inspector.

 The Licensee shall equip all Water intake hoses with a screen of an appropriate mesh size to ensure that fish are not entrained and shall withdraw Water at a rate such that fish do not become impinged on the screen.